karavanlarp/karavanlarp.github.io/eng/reg/registration.md

 ---
 ## Registration

-_Registration for Caravan III will be open this summer._
+[Here](https://forms.gle/xzAyYuFmdSaEFixZ8) you can pre-register for the game.

 [Here](/eng/events/caravan3.html) is more information about the upcoming event.

+We will send you payment information and once you we have received your payment, you have registered for the event.
+Please keep in mind we will not be able to return your payment after the payment deadline.

+After receiving your payment we will send you more information about character creation (or, to NPCs, what kind of roles we are offering).